 Health Insurance Requirements

 The Department of Home Affairs (DHA) requires all international students to have Overseas Health Cover (OSHC) and it must be purchased before you are able to apply for a student visa.
 You must purchase OSHC from the date of your departure to the date indicated on your letter of offer.
 If you leave Australia prior to the expiry of your OSHC you may be eligible to claim a refund for any unused portion from your OSHC provider (this is subject to the terms and conditions of your OSHC provider).

-is one of Australia’s largest OSHC providers and is our preferred provider, which means we have staff on campus who can directly assist policy holders and liaise with the Allianz Global Assistance team.
+Bupa is one of Australia’s largest OSHC providers and is our preferred provider, which means we have staff on campus who can directly assist policy holders and liaise with the Bupa team.
 However, you may purchase your OSHC policy through any government-approved provider.

 Students from Sweden, Belgium and Norway don’t require OSHC but must provide us with evidence of their relevant insurance cover as indicated below: